Yorgos Avgeropoulos interview with Parallaxi on the future of of journalism

 The jury honours this work as both intimate and vast; a call to rethink how we inhabit this fragile, shared planet.”

-We are deeply honored and moved by the words of the jury, to whom we extend our heartfelt thanks.
+We are deeply honored and moved by the words of Prix Europa, to whom we extend our heartfelt thanks.

 🎙️”The #permafrost has trapped within it the age of the Mammoths, all across the Arctic.
 Inside it lie hundreds of millions of tons of prehistoric organic matter.
 Beyond the collapse of local human infrastructures, this represents a global transformation, because as all this organic matter resurfaces today, it decomposes and releases enormous amounts of carbon dioxide and methane, thereby altering the climate of the 21st century and accelerating the climate crisis.